o-fl0w/stash-vr/README.md

 * `STASH_GRAPHQL_URL` Url to your stash graphql - something like `http://<stash.host>:<9999>/graphql`
 * `STASH_API_KEY` Api key to you stash if it's using authentication.

-stash-vr listens on port `9666`, user docker port binding to change.
+stash-vr listens on port `9666`, use docker port binding to change.

 ## Features
 * Show following sections in DeoVR/HereSphere: